ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/04-step-1-update-acceptance-tests-part-1.md

 # Step 1: Update acceptance tests (Part 1)

-So far, we used the CLI to [scaffold a project](./01-create-a-project.md) and came up with [3 steps to make test module names consistent](./03-sketch-out-the-solution.md):
+So far, we used the [CLI to scaffold a project](./01-create-a-project.md) and wrote down [3 steps to rename test modules](./03-sketch-out-the-solution.md):

 - Update acceptance tests
 - Update integration tests